Youth Boating Camps

 • Ages: 7–17 years old

-The Sacramento State Aquatic Center was established in 1981 and has been involved with youth programs for over 40 years.
-Its mission is to provide high quality boating and safety programs through education, recreation, and competition.
-The Aquatic Center is recognized as the benchmark for boating safety and is a National Boating Instruction Safety Center and a regional boating instruction safety center.
-The National Safe Boating Council and Western States Boating Administrators Association awarded the Boating Education Advancement Award (BEAA) to the Sacramento State Aquatic Center.
+The Aquatic Center, which runs Youth Boating Camps, was established in 1981 and has been involved with youth programs for over 40 years.
+Its stated mission is to provide high quality boating and safety programs through education, recreation, and competition.
+The Aquatic Center is a National Boating Instruction Safety Center and a regional boating instruction safety center as part of a program funded by the California Department of Boating and Waterways, and it has received the Boating Education Advancement Award from the National Safe Boating Council and Western States Boating Administrators Association.
+It is recognized as the benchmark for boating safety and focuses on creating high-quality camp experiences in a safe, fun, and enriching experience.

-Families are asked to send campers with lunch (in a small cooler, as there is no refrigeration), sun block, a refillable water bottle, lip balm, a beach towel, bathing suit, t-shirt and shorts, a hat or visor, aquatic shoes with a heel strap such as Teva sandals (bare feet are not permitted), sunglasses with floaties or a neck strap, and warm clothes for cool mornings, labeled and brought in a bag.
-The Aquatic Center is not responsible for lost or stolen articles and does not recommend bringing valuables to camp.
-Camper packets must be completely filled out with original signatures and brought on the first day of camp; without this, the camper is not eligible to participate in activities.
-Parents must sign campers in each morning and sign them out each afternoon.
-Children can be dropped off between 8:00 AM and 8:30 AM, camp begins promptly at 8:30 AM, and camper pick up is between 3:45 PM and 4:00 PM at the circle drive, with no pickups permitted between 3:00 PM and 3:30 PM.
-If carpooling, a permission slip form must be filled out listing all campers.
+Families are asked to send campers with lunch (in a small cooler, as there is no refrigeration), sun block, a refillable water bottle, lip balm, a beach towel, bathing suit, t-shirt and shorts, a hat or visor, aquatic shoes with a heel strap such as Teva sandals (bare feet are not permitted), sunglasses with floaties or a neck strap, and warm clothes for cool mornings.
+It is noted that labeling belongings and bringing them in a bag is helpful, and the Aquatic Center is not responsible for lost or stolen items and does not recommend bringing valuables.
+Camper packets must be completely filled out with original signatures and brought on the first day; without the completed packet, the camper is not eligible to participate in activities.
+Parents must sign campers in each morning and sign them out each afternoon, campers are not allowed to leave on their own or wait unsupervised, and a permission slip form is required if a camper will arrive or depart with anyone other than the parents listed on the camper packet.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.